-Recently, it dawned on me that if I made the card they named very memorable and important, I could magically produce it in a later effect.
-My thought was that I might palm that card into my wallet and produce it later in the program.
-I came across another trick while I was browsing the wide variety of tricks on the Conjurer Community website. (www.conjurercommunity.com) It's Derek Dingle's "Too Many Cards."
+I came across such a trick while I was browsing the wide variety of tricks on the Conjurer Community website. (www.conjurer.comunity) It's Derek Dingle's "Too Many Cards."
 This trick was an underground hit in the late '70s.
 I learned it from someone at the Belmore Cafeteria, a Saturday hangout for NY magicians.
 I did it for everybody I knew and then forgot it.
 In 1982, it was finally published in Richard Kaufman's The Complete Works of Derek Dingle.
 I made note of the trick but didn't start doing it again.